Grape Festival in Mehmetçik — Northern Cyprus

 - exhibition of fresh local grape varieties

-- tasting of grape products: sucuk (grape sausage), pekmez (grape molasses), grape juice
+- tastings of grape products: sucuk (grape sausage), pekmez (grape molasses), grape juice

 - tasting of zivania — a traditional strong grape-based drink

-- International Golden Grape Folk Dance Festival — featuring groups from Turkey, Mexico, Croatia, Romania, Hungary, Bulgaria
+- International Golden Grape Folk Dance Festival — an international folk dance festival featuring groups from Turkey, Mexico, Croatia, Romania, Hungary, Bulgaria

 - performances by local dance groups